 The BAG (Bordeaux-Adelaide-Geisenheim) Alliance is a trilateral partnership in grape and wine research, advanced education and technology transfer.

-On October 2010, the representatives of three of the world’s leading grape and wine research organizations, the Institute of Vine and Wine Sciences (ISVV) (Bordeaux, France), the Australian Wine Research Institute (AWRI) (Adelaide, Australia), and the Hochschule Geisenheim University (HGU) (Geisenheim, Germany), signed a Memorandum of Understanding to join in a new wine research alliance.
+On October 10, 2015, the representatives of three of the world’s leading grape and wine research organizations, the Institute of Vine and Wine Sciences (ISVV) (Bordeaux, France), the Australian Wine Research Institute (AWRI) (Adelaide, Australia), and the Hochschule Geisenheim University (HGU) (Geisenheim, Germany), signed a Memorandum of Understanding to form a new wine research alliance.

 Over several years prior to this date, the idea of a strategic research alliance had been discussed with the general objective of forming a “virtual institute” for facilitating the exchange of people, projects and information between the institutions and their relevant stakeholders.